 Unfortunately, the church has largely lost its original stylistic features.
 The windows of the nave were rebuilt into low and rectangular ones, and the southern portal was transformed using a full arch.
 The original portals have been preserved in the western walls of the nave and the tower.
 The latter avoided early modern transformations to the greatest extent.
-The layout of the church was enlarged by a southern chapel.
+The medieval layout of the church was enlarged by an early modern southern chapel.

 Katalog zabytków powiatu stargardzkiego, red.
 M.Majewski, tom 1, Stargard 2010.